therubymentor/the-functional-rubyist/README.md

 All in all, this kind of code led me personally to writing more functionality with less code and far less bugs.
 I envy all of you who gets to learn these lessons early in your careers.

-No animals were injured in the writing of this book, however a lot of flowers were burned.